tanvirathore36-DS/FUTURE_DS_03/README.md

 # FUTURE_DS_03 - College Event Feedback Analysis 🎓📊

 ## 🔍 Overview
-This project focuses on analyzing feedback collected from college events to identify attendee satisfaction, key pain points, and actionable insights.
+This project focuses on analyzing **student feedback for college courses** to evaluate teaching effectiveness, course structure, and overall student satisfaction.
-It also performs sentiment analysis on open-ended feedback and presents results through an interactive Power BI dashboard.
+Using Python-based Exploratory Data Analysis (EDA), it identifies key strengths and improvement areas in various aspects such as subject expertise, clarity of teaching, and course design.
+All insights are presented through data visualizations created using Matplotlib, Seaborn, and Plotly. eractive Power BI dashboard.

 ---